srnrhnh/srnrhnh/README.md

 **Hi there, and welcome to my GitHub!👋**

-I'm Serina Roihaanah Mulawati, a **Data Enthusiast** passionate about uncovering insights from data and building meaningful projects.
-With a solid foundation in **Statistics**, hands-on experience in the financial and retail sectors, and advanced training from Hacktiv8’s Data Science Bootcamp, I enjoy using data to solve complex problems and make informed decisions that bring value to businesses.
+I'm Serina Roihaanah Mulawati, a **Data Enthusiast** who loves working with data to uncover meaningful insights and contribute to impactful projects.
+With a background in **Statistics** and advanced training from Hacktiv8’s Data Science Bootcamp, I’m continuously learning and growing.
+I’m excited about using data to solve problems and support businesses in making informed decisions.

 ---